Johns Hopkins UniversityEST. 1876

 Education: PhD, Harvard University

-He is the author of From Literacy to Literature (Oxford University Press, 2016), Middle English Literature: A Cultural History (2008), The Grounds of English Literature (2004), and The Making of Chaucer's English: A Study of Words (1998).
+He is co-editor, with James Simpson, of the Oxford Chaucer (2024), and author of From Literacy to Literature (Oxford University Press, 2016), Middle English Literature: A Cultural History (2008), The Grounds of English Literature (2004), and The Making of Chaucer's English: A Study of Words (1998).
+He has edited The Sound of Writing (2023) with Steven Justice, and two clusters of essays in PMLA, one on "Monolingualism and its Discontents," with Susan Koshy (2022), and another on "Aurality and Literacy," with Matthew Rubery (2020).

-He is general co-editor of Oxford Studies in Medieval Literature and Culture (a monograph series) and of the Oxford Chaucer (an edition in progress of all of Chaucer's writing).
-He has held a Guggenheim Foundation Fellowship and has received the William Riley Parker Prize from the MLA (2014).
+He has held a Guggenheim Foundation Fellowship and has received the William Riley Parker Prize from the MLA.
 He came to Johns Hopkins in 2017 after teaching at NYU, Cambridge, Oxford and UCLA.
+He is a Fellow of the Medieval Academy of America.

-'Malory's Comedy', in Romance Rewritten: Essays in Honor of Helen Cooper, ed.
-Elizabeth Archibald, Megan Leitch, and Corinne Saunders (Woodbridge, Suffolk: Boydell and Brewer, 2018).
+‘Malory’s Comedy’, in Romance Rewritten: The Evolution of Middle English Romance, ed.
+Elizabeth Archibald, Megan G. Leitch and Corinne Saunders (Cambridge: D. S. Brewer, 2018), 67-82.

 'Wyth her owen handys': What Women's Literacy Can Teach Us about Langland and Chaucer', Essays in Criticism 66 (2016): 277-300.